MedatechUK/Medatech.APY/docs/serial.md

         self._duedate = value
 ```

-And add a new property to the *order* class, defining a list of *orderitems*:
+Now we add a new property to the *order* class, defining a list of *orderitems*:

 ```python
 class order(SerialBase) :